1943 Barzani revolt

-The 1943–1945 Barzani revolt was a Kurdish insurrection in the Kingdom of Iraq, during World War II.
-The revolt was led by Mustafa Barzani and was later joined by his older brother Ahmed Barzani, the leader of the previous Kurdish revolt in northern Iraq.
-The revolt, initiating in 1943, was eventually put down by the Iraqi assault in late 1945, combined with the defection of a number of Kurdish tribes.
+From 1943 to 1945, Mustafa Barzani led a Kurdish insurrection in the Kingdom of Iraq.
+He was joined by his older brother Ahmed, the leader of the previous Kurdish revolt in northern Iraq.
+The revolt was eventually put down by the Iraqi assault in late 1945, combined with the defection of a number of Kurdish tribes.
 As a result, the Barzanis retreated with much of their forces into Iranian Kurdistan, joining the local Kurdish elements in establishing the Republic of Mahabad.

 Background

 The Ahmed Barzani revolt was the first of the major Barzani revolts and the third Kurdish nationalistic insurrection in northern Iraq.
 The revolt began in 1931, after Ahmed Barzani, one of the most prominent Kurdish leaders in Southern Kurdistan, succeeded in unifying a number of other Kurdish tribes.
 The ambitious Kurdish leader enlisted a number of Kurdish leaders into the revolt, including his young brother Mustafa Barzani, who became one of the most notable commanders during this revolt.
 The Barzan forces were eventually overpowered by the Iraqi Army with British support, forcing the leaders of Barzan to go underground.